agrc/metadata-asset-tracking-tool/metadata/recreation/ski_area_resort_locations.md

 ### How was the dataset created?

 UGRC created this dataset by digitizing points on top of high resolution aerial photography.
-The data are maintained by UGRC and are updated as neeeded.
+The data are maintained by UGRC and are updated as needed.

 ### How reliable and accurate is the dataset?

-This dataset includes all ski resorts currently found in Utah.
+This dataset includes all ski resorts currently operating in Utah.
 Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns regarding this dataset.

 ## Credits